-Your own personal name as a brand is equally as important as giant brands like Apple, GE, Volkswagen and Starbucks.
+Do you know how to build your brand?
+Your own personal name as a brand is equally as important as giant brands like Apple, GE, Volkswagen, and Starbucks.
+Developing a strong brand strategy is a crucial step in business development.
+Whether you decide to use your own name as your brand, or something else, make sure to choose methodically.
+This brand is a reflection of you.
 You are your brand.
-Your brand, your name, is your reputation.
+Your brand identity, and your name, are your reputation.

 You might have a common name or a unique one.
 The question is: What do you want your name to stand for?
 You have a strong name if you choose it to be.
 Shakespeare said, “What’s in a name?”
 That’s up to you.